hortonworks-gallery/ambari-zeppelin-service/README.md

 ```
 ![Image](../master/screenshots/3.png?raw=true)

-- Open the ResourceManager UI and notice Spark is running in YARN mode and the click on the ApplicationMaster link to access the Spark UI:
+- Open the ResourceManager UI and notice Spark is running on YARN.
+Click on the ApplicationMaster link to access the Spark UI:
 http://sandbox.hortonworks.com:8088/cluster

 ![Image](../master/screenshots/RM-UI.png?raw=true)